airbytehq/airbyte/airbyte-integrations/connectors/destination-databricks/README.md

 ## Databricks JDBC Driver
 This connector requires a JDBC driver to connect to Databricks cluster.
 The driver is developed by Simba.
 Before downloading and using this driver, you must agree to the [JDBC ODBC driver license](https://databricks.com/jdbc-odbc-driver-license).
 This means that you can only use this driver to connector third party applications to Apache Spark SQL within a Databricks offering using the ODBC and/or JDBC protocols.

 This connector is currently only available in Airbyte Cloud.
-To fully build this connector, first download the driver and put it under the `lib` directory.
-If you don't know how to do it, you should not work on this connector.
+To build and publish this connector, first download the driver and put it under the `lib` directory.
+Please do not publish this connector publicly.

 ## Local development